chisui/dakka/thesis/main.md

     ...
 ```

-`Reciever` should not perform long running tasks though since that would provide a way to circumvent the actor model somewhat since the task would be performed in the context of the `Sender`.
+`Reciever` should not perform long running tasks, since that would provide a way to circumvent the actor model somewhat.
+Since any functions defined on `Reciever` are executed the context of the `Sender`, the message implicitly contains instructions for the `Sender` to run.
 Ideally the class should only provide a way to construct a message the `Reciever` understands from a more generic type.
 We can express this with a typeclass like this:

 ```haskell
 class Actor a => Understands m a where